Skip to content

 Industry

 Advisory, accounting, consulting, and legal practices have layered exposures that don’t fit a generic broker’s template.
-We pressure-test E&O wording, management liability towers, and cyber, then coordinate placement through Rush Insurance.
+We read E&O wording, management liability towers, and cyber line by line, then shop and place the coverage across 30+ carriers.

 What’s distinctive here